filisko/testable-functions/README.md

 ### Functions class

-This class accepts any PHP function that you would normally call as a method.
+This class accepts any PHP function that you would normally call, as a method (it uses the `__call` hook internally to forward the function call to PHP).

 This can be particularly useful for operations that involve IO: